Darxo/Hardened/README.md

 - **Bags and Belts** is now part of the **Light Armor** group instead of being available for everyone
 - **Dodge** is removed from the **Light Armor** group.
 It is now only available in the **Medium Armor** group
 - Characters which are not visible to the player will no longer produce idle or death sounds.
+- The combat map is no longer revealed at the end of a battle
+- Every accessory now plays a default sound when moved around in the inventory

 ## Quality of Life